 Alliance Global Group, Inc. ("AGI" or "the Company") is one of the leading conglomerates in the Philippines, with interests in property development, food and beverage manufacture and distribution, quick-service restaurants and integrated tourism development businesses.
-The Company and its subsidiaries, associates and jointly-controlled entities ("the Group") operate a diversified range of businesses that focus on developing products and services that generally cater to the target markets.
+The Company and its subsidiaries and associates ("the Group") operates a diversified range of businesses that focus on developing products and services that generally cater to the Philippine middle class.

 Incorporated on October 12, 1993, AGI began operations in 1994 as a glass-container manufacturer after it acquired a glass manufacturing plant in Canlubang, Laguna.
 AGI initially listed its shares in the Philippine Stock Exchange ("PSE") in 1999; after which in the same year, it obtained approval from the Securities and Exchange Commission ("SEC") to broaden its primary business and become a holding company.
 Immediately, the Company began its diversification into the food and beverage and real estate industries, and, in 2005, into the quick-service restaurant business.
 In 2007, it reorganized to consolidate businesses controlled by Dr. Andrew L. Tan and family ("Tan family"), specifically in the distilled spirit manufacturing and property development.
 In 2008, the Company entered into integrated tourism development, with gaming activities, by partnering with a leading multinational leisure, entertainment and hospitality group.
-In 2011, AGI expanded its integrated tourism estate development outside of Metro Manila, particularly in the Calabarzon and Visayan regions, and in 2014, in Mindanao.
-In 2013, the Group started expanding its spirits manufacturing business abroad as it acquired vineyard lands and assets in Spain.
-And in 2014, the Group marched into a new territory with the acquisition of the 5th largest manufacturer of Scotch whisky in the world.
+In 2011, AGI expanded its integrated tourism estate development outside of Metro Manila, particularly in the Calabarzon and Visayan regions.
+In 2013, the Group started expanding its spirits manufacturing business abroad as it acquired vineyard lands and assets in Spain while in 2014, the Group marched into a new territory with the acquisition of the 5th largest manufacturer of Scotch whisky in the world.